Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVRHMD.md

 'projR' is the 4x4 [OpenGL](OpenGL) projection matrix for the right eye rendering.
 Please note that projL and projR are usually identical for typical rendering
 scenarios.
+'fovL' Field of view of left camera [leftAngle, rightAngle, upAngle, downAngle].
+'fovR' Field of view of right camera [leftAngle, rightAngle, upAngle, downAngle].
+Angles are expressed in units of radians.

 [PsychVRHMD](PsychVRHMD)('Start', hmd);
 - Start live operations of the 'hmd', e.g., head tracking.